2018–19 Cairns Taipans season

-The 2018–19 NBL season was the 20th season for the Cairns Taipans in the National Basketball League (NBL).
+The 2018–19 NBL season was the 20th season for the Cairns Taipans from Cairns in Queensland in the Australian National Basketball League (NBL).

 Pre-season

 As part of their pre-season, the Taipans played eight pre-season games.
 Their first game was held in Cairns against Drexel University, the second in Rockhampton against the Brisbane Bullets and the following two games were against Melbourne United.
 As a club in the NBL they also took part in the NBL Blitz, and played games against the Sydney Kings, the Perth Wildcats and the New Zealand Breakers, however they opted out of the NBLxNBA games.
 To finish their pre-season they played a final game in Adelaide against the Adelaide 36ers.